 Soroptimist International of Springfield, MO Violet Richardson Scholarship.
 This scholarship recognizes young women between the ages of 14-17 who volunteers in activities especially those benefiting women and girls.
 Amounts ranges from $250-$1000.
 Email email@example.com for an application.
 Deadline is usually December 1.

 Soroptimist Scholarship: $1500 will be awarded to a deserving young person based on financial need and educational goals.
 Application must be postmarked by April 30th.

 Spirit of Community Award: the National Association of Secondary School Principals awards State finalists with a $1000 scholarship while National Finalists will receive $5000.
 Please visit the site for application process and information.
 Deadline to apply is November, 10 2020.

 Whitetails Unlimited: Students must write an essay about their interest in the outdoors; hunting, fishing, boating, swimming, etc. Deadline for submission is typically April 1.
-Mus have a 3.0 GPA to apply.
+Must have a 3.0 GPA to apply.
 Send essay and transcript to Eldon Skinner PO Box 47 Purdy, MO 65734.
-Students are also encouraged to attend the annual banquet.
+Students are also encouraged to attend the annual banquet in January 2021.